nion-software/nionswift-instrumentation-kit/docs/userguide.rst

 - *Auto dark subtraction* will blank the beam after the acquisition is finished and repeat it (with the exact same settings).
 This data will be then be used as dark images for the actual data.
   Make sure *Blanker control name* is set correctly, otherwise this mode will fail.
 Note that this settings has no effect for spectrum images as it will always be deactivated in this mode.
 - *Sum frames* will sum all frames that were acquired for each spectrum (as specified by the column *frames* in the main window).
 If this is off, the plug-in will return a stack for each spectrum.
+- *Apply shift for each sequence slice* will shift each frame in a synchronized acquisition by the amount specified in the main window ("Offset" field).
+Note that when this setting is active, the first frame of the sequence will not be shifted.
+This setting only has an effect on synchronized acquisitions.

 .. _multiple-shift-acquire-panel: